RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 For items that either don't have a label date or have the same date, they are returned in alphabetical order by text.

 **Filtering:** By default, the history table contains all labeled items.
 The filter form at the top allows users to filter results to specific text or metadata values.
+The "Reset Filters" button resets the form and returns the History table back to it's original state.

 |annotate-history-filtering|